 - Elevated hemidiaphragm [indicates phrenic nerve is injured]

-Arteriography may be indicated in cases where vascular injury is suspected.
+Arteriography may be indicated in cases where the vascular injury is suspected.

 Myelography should be delayed for at least 4 weeks so that meningocele at the affected level is allowed to form.
 CT myelography can detect lower concentration of the contrast as compared to plain myelography but is prone to greater artifacts.